thestk/rtmidi/README.md

 MIDI input and output functionality are separated into two classes, RtMidiIn and RtMidiOut.
 Each class instance supports only a single MIDI connection.
 RtMidi does not provide timing functionality (i.e., output messages are sent immediately).
 Input messages are timestamped with delta times in seconds (via a double floating point type).
 MIDI data is passed to the user as raw bytes using an std::vector<unsigned char>.

-FURTHER READING:
+## Further reading

 For complete documentation on RtMidi, see the doc directory of the distribution or surf to http://music.mcgill.ca/~gary/rtmidi/.

-LEGAL AND ETHICAL:
+## Legal and ethical

-The RtMidi license is similar to the the MIT License, with the added "feature" that modifications be sent to the developer.
+The RtMidi license is similar to the the MIT License, with the added *feature* that modifications be sent to the developer.

     RtMidi: realtime MIDI i/o C++ classes
     Copyright (c) 2003-2016 Gary P. Scavone